 Automobiles are made of many components, incorporating a diverse range of resources.
 The combination of these resources creates new value.
-In addition to using resources as efficiently as possible, Nissan has increased its resource diversification and improved the proportion of renewable resources and recycled materials among them.
-Giving due consideration to ecosystems, we must become more competitive as we pursue green growth.
-Working toward the long-term vision of reducing dependency on new materials by 70% by 2050, we are striving to minimize our use of natural resources in order to maintain our new resource usage at 2010 levels.
+Nissan has increased its resource diversification, using more renewable resources and recycled materials.
+While caring for ecosystems, Nissan became more competitive as we targeted green growth.
+In working toward the long-term vision of using materials that do not rely on newly mined resources for 70% of the materials used in each vehicle in 2050, we will strive to minimize the use of natural resources and maintain new resource usage at 2010 levels.